Sergeus/Sergeus.github.io/_drafts/ZMoveBasePower.md

 // graph here

-Interestingly if you had a high enough Base Power move to start with (more than 200), turning it into a Z-Move causes it to do less damage.
+Interestingly if you have a high enough Base Power move to start with (more than 200), turning a move into a Z-Move causes it to do less damage.
 The only move with high enough Base Power for this to happen is Explosion becoming Breakneck Blitz.

+As you might expect, Struggle can't become a Z-Move, because there's no real way in the game to tell your Pokémon to do that.

 And at last, the final piece: